Fort Humboldt State Historic Park: Late 20th century and a new millennium

 In more recent years, several Civil War re-enactments were held at the fort in the 1990s, but were moved to Fortuna in 1998.
-In 2000, students from the University of California Cooperative Extension Master Gardener Program planted a historic garden next to the hospital which contains medicinal, edible, and ornamental plants typically found in a 19th century garden.
+In 2000, students from the University of California Cooperative Extension Master Gardener Program planted a historic garden next to the hospital which contains medicinal, edible, and ornamental plants typically found in a 19th-century garden.
 This garden received a "Keep Eureka Beautiful" Award of Merit in 2001.

 The park marked Fort Humboldt's 150th anniversary in January 2003.
 A color guard from Eureka High School's Naval Junior ROTC hoisted a replica American flag with 36 stars.
 The original flag that was first raised over the fort in 1853 was also on display.
 This flag was kept by the soldier (Private Joseph Snedden) who helped raise it.
 Snedden became a Humboldt County resident after he left the Army and eventually gave the flag to Mrs. Vera O'Conner-Berry.
 She, in turn, gave the flag to the Redwood Forest Chapter of the Daughters of the American Revolution in 1923.
 This organization started a preservation project in the 1990s to stabilize the flag, which is now kept by the Regent of the Redwood Forest Chapter.

 In October 2008 permanent interpretive panels went on display in the nearby Bayshore Mall food court.
-The eight panels, part of a collaborative project between California State Parks and the North Coast Redwood Interpretive Association, explore the early frontier life of Fort Humboldt and Buck's Port, where the mall now sits.
+The eight panels, part of a collaborative project between California State Parks and the North Coast Redwood Interpretive Association, explore the early frontier life of Fort Humboldt and Buck's Port, where the mall now stands.

 In 2009 Fort Humboldt was one of 48 California state parks slated for closure due to the state's budget crisis.
 Due to public opposition, the closures were not carried out.

 Collections

-In addition to various displays of the trappings of military service and a vintage mountain howitzer cannon, the hospital building houses artifacts and particularly rousing accounts (including extensive signage) of the Native American experience of European settlers.
+In addition to various displays of the trappings of military service and a vintage mountain howitzer cannon, the hospital building houses artifacts and particularly accounts (including extensive signage) of the Native American experience of European settlers.
 A culturally and historically correct dugout canoe constructed of heart redwood is displayed.

 Though not directly related to the military history of the site, fully operational trains that operated on local standard gauge railroads in the early days of logging are present on the site.
 The logging equipment exhibit includes a Donkey engine.
 Invented in the 1880s by John Dolbeer of the local Dolbeer and Carson Lumber Company, the machine is included among other logging equipment showcasing advances over the 150 years of local logging history.